Psychology 041 - Lifespan Psychology » Fall 2020 » Chapters 11,12,13,14 Exam

 Horatio, age 17, took his parents' car without asking last Friday.
 He did not get in an accident, and he did not get caught.
 Which of the following statements is the most likely to be true?

-Horatio will rate the benefits of taking his parents' car without asking lower than peers who have not tried it.
+A. Horatio will rate the risks of taking his parents' car without asking higher than peers who have not tried it.

 Question #21